ilhamhady/ilhamhady/README.md

 ## On a Personal Note 😄

-When I'm not elbow-deep in code, I love learning new programming languages (Python is my current learning path), diving into a new anime series (currently hooked on Demon Slayer: Kimetsu no Yaiba Swordsmith Village Arc), or just chilling with family and friends at coffee shops (I'm a caramel cappuccino guy), beaches, or malls.
+When I'm not elbow-deep in code, I love learning new programming languages (Python is my current learning path), diving into a new anime series (currently hooked on Solo Leveling), or just chilling with family and friends at coffee shops (I'm an cappuccino guy), beaches, or malls.
 Life is all about balance, right?

 ## Future Goals 🎯